ccollicutt/puppet-saio/README.md

 Starting object-server...(/etc/swift/object-server/4.conf)
 ```

-At this point it's best to look at the official [Swift all-in-one](http://docs.openstack.org/developer/swift/development_saio.html) documentation as to the next steps, or if you are a Swift developer you probalby know what you need to do next. :)
+At this point it's best to look at the official [Swift all-in-one](http://docs.openstack.org/developer/swift/development_saio.html) documentation as to the next steps, or if you are a Swift developer you probably know what you need to do next. :)

 ## Puppet

 ### shell inline

-In the Vagrant file the puppet.sh script is run, and also a couple of inline shell commands, one of which installs [vcsrepo](https://forge.puppetlabs.com/puppetlabs/vcsrepo) which is a dependancy of puppet-saio.
+In the Vagrant file the puppet.sh script is run, and also a couple of inline shell commands, one of which installs [vcsrepo](https://forge.puppetlabs.com/puppetlabs/vcsrepo) which is a dependency of puppet-saio.

 ### puppet.sh